 - Improve bonding strength for wire bonding step

-For MEMS device fabricated on the silicon or quartz wafer, organic contaminations on the wafer surface can increase the water contact angle and make the surface hydrophobic.
-Oxygen plasma treatment can easily remove the organic contamination and make surface hydrophilic.
-It's also important to remove the organic contaminant on the bonding pads before wire bonding steps.
+For MEMS devices fabricated on the silicon or quartz wafer, organic contaminations on the wafer surface can increase the water contact angle and make the surface hydrophobic.
+Oxygen plasma treatment can easily remove the organic contamination and make the surface hydrophilic.
+It’s also important to remove the organic contaminant on the bonding pads before wire bonding steps.

-Tergeo and Tergeo-plus tabletop plasma cleaner
+Tergeo and Tergeo-plus tabletop plasma asher

 Advantage of Tergeo plasma cleaner over competitors